 If you don't replace all the 4 tyres in an all-wheel-drive car, the variable tread levels can indicate incorrect readings to the tachometer.
 This will hinder the working of the differential and in the long run, it may put a burden on the powertrain.

-- The practise of moving the wheels of an automobile to a different position to ensure even tread wear is called tyre rotation.
+● The practice of moving the wheels of an automobile to a different position to ensure even tread wear is called tyre rotation.
 You should strictly follow this practice for every 8,000-12000 kilometres travelled.

 Need to change all the four tyres?
-You can find a variety of options for the best car tyres online if you are looking for new wheels for your car.
+You can find a variety of options of the best car tyres online, if you are looking for new wheels for your car.